LukeGrahamLandry/franca/docs/backend.md

   - a0 is the value, a1 is the destination address (note: BACKWARDS). no result.
 - load works for any class. for smaller loads, there's an instruction corresponding to each extension instruction.
 - alloc reserves space on the call stack. it goes away when the function returns.
+  - you'll get better code if you put all the alloc instructions in the start block. if it's in other blocks, you get a new allocation every time it executes like c's alloca. if all the allocations are in the start block with constant arguments, they can be fixed offsets into a statically sized stack frame.
   - there are different instructions for different byte alignments (4/8/16).
   - the argument is the size in bytes.
   - (note: since temporaries are mutable, frontends are not required to alloc for variables if their address is not taken),